hapax/hapax.github.io/assets/simple-physics.md

 #### 3.3.
 KISS<a id="sec-3-3" name="sec-3-3"></a>

-*KISS* is the proverbial exhortation to "Keep It Simple, Stupid", and applies to Fermi estimates just as it applies to real life.
+*KISS* is the proverbial exhortation to "Keep It Simple, Stupid", and it is especially true for Fermi estimates.
 If you want fast, robust estimates, forget about finesse; just focus on the *single most important* mechanism.
 This is especially true for physics, where you will often have to make